World Languages & ENL

 The World Languages department encourages the development of global citizens.
 The ability to communicate in more than one language affords our students the opportunity to look at the world through various linguistic and cultural lenses.

 We celebrate cultural and linguistic diversity.
 We encourage all our students to take and pass a minimum of three years of a world language in our school.
-In order to receive an Advanced Regents Endorsed Diploma, students must take and pass the LOTE exam in a world language.
+In order to receive a Regents Diploma with Advanced Designation, students must take and pass at least three years of a world language along with the NYC comprehensive exam in that language.

 Languages offered include: